rugbyprof/3013-Algorithms/Lectures/12-Complexity/README.md

    k++;                      // This statement will run N times.
 ```

 ### 2. Nested Loops

-The total running time of the nested loops is the running time of the outer loop multiplied by the inner loop(s).
+The total running time of the nested loops is the running time of each loop multiplied together.

-Let’s try the other way; Analyze Inside out.

-The total running time of a statement inside a group of nested loops is the running time of that
-statement multiplied by the product of the sizes of all the loops.
+The total running time of a statement inside a group of nested loops is the running time of that statement multiplied by the product of the sizes of all the loops.

 As an example, the following program has complexity of O(N²).